isaacs/tshy/README.md

 `tshy.main` field in package.json is not set to `false`, then tshy will use that to set the `main` and `types` fields, for compatibility with these tools.

+Similarly, some tools rely on a top-level `module` field, which is the ESM equivalent to `"main"`.
+If there is an `esm` export of the `"."` subpath, and the `tshy.module` field in package.json is not set to `false`, then tshy will use that to set the `module` field, for compatibility with these tools.

 **Warning: relying on top-level main/types will likely cause incorrect types to be loaded in some scenarios.**